Skip to content

 See the Tact Cookbook, which is a handy collection of everyday tasks (and solutions) every Tact developer faces during smart contract development.
 Use it to avoid re-inventing the wheel.

-For further guidance on compilation, testing and deployment see the Getting started guide.
+For further guidance on compilation, testing and deployment see the respective pages:

-For custom plugins for your favorite editor and other tooling see the Tools page.
+For custom plugins for your favorite editor and other tooling see the Ecosystem section.

 Alternatively, take a look at the following broader sections: